 Discipline and Guidance

 Toddlers are at a very curious age!
 They want to explore everything.
 They are also trying to learn their boundaries, and how to interact with others.
-Our caregivers use a combination of redirection and time-out at this age to help the children learn what is appropriate and what is not.
-A time-out (two minutes, or until calm) will be used mainly in instances where the child may be doing something that could hurt himself/herself or another, or has become upset and needs to calm down.
+Our caregivers use a combination of redirection and use of “calm down areas” at this age to help the children learn what is appropriate and what is not.
+Taking a break (two minutes, or until calm) will be used mainly in instances where the child may be doing something that could hurt himself/herself or another, or has become upset and needs to calm down.
 We will model appropriate behavior, and explain actions with age appropriate language to help our toddlers learn how to get along with the other children in the group and play safely in their environment.